 As we boarded our flight to Puerto Arenas, despite my excitement about the next part of the journey, I felt slightly regretful to be leaving the Lakes and I know that I will return soon for a much longer visit.

 If you have been inspired by Charlotte’s adventures in the Chilean Lake District, you can take a look at our Natural Wonders of Chile holiday, which includes three nights in Santiago, two nights in Torres del Paine, two nights in Puerto Natales and two nights staying in Puerto Varas, in the Chilean lake district.
 You can also include a visit to the Chilean Lake District with any of our Best of Argentina and Chile holidays.

-You can find out more information on all our Latin American holidays here, ordering our brochure or giving us a call on 020 7263 3000.
+You can find out more information by ordering our brochure or giving us a call on 020 7263 3000.